 I think about my premiere with the Nashville Philharmonic in 2016.

 And yet I don’t think about the lonely, miserable nights when the demands of my double-degree pushed me beyond my limits.
 I don’t think about sometimes consuming ungodly amounts of caffeine to keep working until the sun came out—and then forcing myself to power through a full day of classes and piano-practicing.
-And I certainly don’t think about some truly awful things that happened outside of school during my Nashville years which made everything that much harder.

 It’s tempting to get caught up in a “grass is greener on the other side” mentality where the past seems better than the present—but all the while you don’t realize you’re viewing everything through a filter.
 I’m glad for what I had in Nashville, but I’m realizing that just because life is different now doesn’t mean it used to be easier or better.

 Nashville versus Chicago is like apples and oranges.
 They’re completely different—that’s all.